Azure-Samples/functions-apim-managed-identity/README.md

 - csharp
 - hcl
 name: Using Managed Identity to Authenticate Azure Functions and APIM
-description: The sample includes examples of how to authenticate from Azure Funtions to Azure API Managementand from Azure API Management to Azure Functions using Managed Identities.
+description: The sample includes examples of how to authenticate from Azure Functions to Azure API Management and from Azure API Management to Azure Functions using Managed Identities.
 products:
 - azure
 - dotnet